About dashboards, charts, reports, & widgets

 Note

 You can't add the in-context reports to a dashboard.
-However, you may find a comparable widget listed in the widget catalog that tracks the same or similar data which you can add to the dashboard.
+However, you might find a comparable widget listed in the widget catalog that tracks the same or similar data, which you can add to the dashboard.

 In-context reports: Pipelines and Test

 Several in-context reports are provided for Azure Pipelines.
 These reports derive from Analytics data.
-Open a pipeline (or release summary for Test failure) to view the reports and select the Analytics tab.
+Open a pipeline or release summary for Test failures to view the reports and select the Analytics tab.
 Select View full report on a summary card for a detailed report.

-For more information on each in-context Analytics report for pipeline runs, see the following articles:
+For more information on each in-context Analytics report for pipeline runs, see:

 You can also use Power BI and OData to create reports based on pipeline and test data.
-See Overview of sample reports using OData queries
+For more information, see the Overview of sample reports using OData queries.

 Pipeline pass rate report

 The Pipeline pass rate report provides a trend of pipeline failure and task failure of the pipeline.
-You can view the pass rate of the pipeline over a configurable period of time (7/14/30 days).
-You can view more details in Task failure details, which not only highlights the trend, but also list the top failing tasks.
+You can view the pass rate of the pipeline over a configurable period of time, for example, 7, 14, or 30 days.
+Find more details in Task failure details, which not only highlights the trend but also lists the top failing tasks.

-Learn more about the Pipeline pass rate report.
+For more information, see Pipeline pass rate report.

 Test failures report